ApeWorX/ape-ens/README.md

 ```

 The ENS plugin temporarily connects to mainnet, caches the address resolution, and then your original network uses the result.

-## Development

-This project is in development and should be considered a beta.
-Things might not be in their final state and breaking changes may occur.
-Comments, questions, criticisms and pull requests are welcomed.

-## License

-This project is licensed under the [Apache 2.0](LICENSE).